 Not only do retailers rely on consumer trust to ensure continued business success, but a failure to comply with PCI regulations can result in crippling fines.
 A breach of consumer data can cost businesses hundreds of thousands of dollars in fines.
-Moreover, poor data security practices can lead your business’s data itself vulnerable.
+Moreover, poor data security practices can leave your business’s data itself vulnerable.

 Retail stores are high priority targets for fraudsters.
 And we’ve certainly seen how it’s played out for some big retailers.
 Even if you only accept one type of credit card, you’re required to follow all PCI regulations to accept both online and in person payments.
 So make sure that you’re protected so business can thrive.